CasimirLaine/data-compressor-python/specs/specification.md

 ## Solution

-Create a program that takes files and text as input, compresses the data with Lempel-Ziv compression algorithm and output the compressed data.
+Create a program that takes files and text as input, compresses the data with the Lempel-Ziv and Huffman compression algorithms and outputs the compressed data.

 ## Data Structures and Algorithms Used

 LZ77 variation of the Lempel-Ziv compression algorithm.
+Huffman encoding algorithm.

 ## Usage

 The program has two methods: compress and decompress.
-The program can receive text strings and file paths as input to the terminal.
+The program can receive text strings as file paths from input to the terminal.
-Text strings will be compressed/decompressed and printed.
+File in that path will be compressed/decompressed and written to an output file.
-File path input will compress/decompress the file provided by the path into a new file.

 ## Performance goals